John Creswell (sportsman): History

 Of these, the Agricultural Society position at least was salaried; amounting to £400 per annum in 1902, with £165 as a commission, though he had to pay for clerical assistance from this amount.
 He was also supplied with an office which he was free to use for other business.

 He was succeeded in several of his secretarial positions by his business associate J. A. Riley.

 Character

 He was a man of cheerful disposition who despite his many interests, was able to fill each reliably and more than competently, and was capable of infecting others with a similar enthusiasm and confidence in a successful outcome.
 He was a man of exceptional probity.
-His organising ability and good luck were legendary; the fact of "Jack" Creswell being on a committee was practically a guarantee of success.
+His organising ability and good luck were legendary; the fact of "Jack" Creswell was on a committee was practically a guarantee of success.
 Above all, he was courteous, unselfish and considerate.

 Family

 John's eldest sister Mary Ann Sarah Creswell married William Francis Everard, son of Charles John Everard (1821–1892) and grandson of Charles George Everard of Ashford, on 29 December 1881.

 John married Elizabeth Maria "Lillie" Kingsborough (ca.1860 – 26 September 1927) on 4 June 1884.
 They had a son and four daughters: